Chapter5 Loops

 ## [1] 1 3 5 7 9 11

 In the above line of code, x has been over-written as the vector which contain all the values of the original vector x but then also includes 11 as well.
-This type of idea of over-writing a given value using itself has been seen already (count variable at the start of this session) and is a very common technique.
+This idea of over-writing a given value using itself is a very common technique:

 for (i in 1:20){